KenjeePolanco/pc-troubleshoot-guide/README.md

 - Help users resolve basic PC problems
 - Serve as a personal reference tool
 - Support CompTIA A+ exam preparation
+- Further my studies and practice using HTML and CSS

 ---